-CHAPTER 111

-CITIZENSHIP
+CHAPTER III: CITIZENSHIP

+• Requirements for birthright citizenship

+Status of religious law

+8. Citizens on the commencement of the Constitution

+Every person who, immediately before the coming into force of this Constitution, is a citizen of The Gambia, shall, subject to this Constitutiona. continue to be a citizen of The Gambia;

+• Requirements for birthright citizenship

+b. retain the same status as a citizen by birth, by descent, by registration or by naturalisation, as the case may be, as he or she enjoyed immediately before the coming into force of this Constitution.

+9. Citizen by birth
-Citizens on the 8.Every person who, immediately before the coming into force of this Constitution, is a citizen of commencement of the Constitution (a) continue to be a citizen of The Gambia; (b) retain the same status as a citizen by birth, by descent, by registration or by naturalisation, as the case may be, as he or she enjoyed immediately before the coming into force of this Constitution.
-Citizen by 9.(1) Every person born in The Gambia after the birth coming into force of this Constitution shall become a citizen of The Gambia at the date of his or her birth if, at the time of his or her birth, one or both of his or her parents is a citizen of The Gambia.
-(2)A child of not more than seven years of age found in The Gambia whose parents are not known shall be presumed to be a citizen of The Gambia by birth. descent 10.A person born outside The Gambia after the coming into force of this Constitution shall be a citizen of The Gambia by descent if at the time of his or her birth either of his or her parents is a citizen of The Gambia otherwise than by virtue of this section or any comparable provision of any earlier Constitution.
-Marriage to a citizen 11 (1) Any person who - (a) is married to a citizen of The Gambia and, since the marriage, has been ordinarily resident in The Gambia for a period of not less than seven years; or (b) has been married to another who was, during the subsistence of the marriage, a citizen of The Gambia and, since the end of the marriage (whether by annulment, divorce or death), has been ordinarily resident in The Gambia for a period of not less than seven years, shall be entitled, upon making application in such manner as may be prescribed by or under an Act of the National Assembly, to be registered as a citizen of The Gambia.

-The annulment of a marriage of a person who has been (2) registered as a citizen of The Gambia under this section, or under the provisions of any earlier law for the registration as a citizen of The Gambia of a person on account of marriage, shall not affect that person's status as a citizen of The Gambia.
+Every person born in The Gambia after the coming into force of this Constitution shall become a citizen of The Gambia at the date of his or her birth if, at the time of his or her birth, one or both of his or her parents is a citizen of The Gambia.

+Requirements for birthright citizenship 10.
+Citizen by descent

+A person born outside The Gambia after the coming into force of this Constitution shall be a citizen of The Gambia by descent if at the time of his or her birth either of his or her parents is a citizen of The Gambia otherwise than by virtue of this section or any comparable provision of any earlier Constitution.

+11. Marriage to a citizen

+- 1. Any person who - a. is married to a citizen of The Gambia and, since the marriage, has been ordinarily resident in The Gambia for a period of not less than seven years; or - b. has been married to another who was, during the subsistence of the marriage, a citizen of The Gambia and, since the end of the marriage (whether by annulment, divorce or death), has been ordinarily resident in The Gambia for a period of not less than seven years, shall be entitled, upon making application in such manner as may be prescribed by or under an Act of the National Assembly, to be registered as a citizen of The Gambia. - 2.
+The annulment of a marriage of a person who has been registered as a citizen of The Gambia under this section, or under the provisions of any earlier law for the registration as a citizen of The Gambia of a person on account of marriage, shall not affect that person's status as a citizen of The Gambia.

+12. Naturalisation as a citizen
-12(1) Any person who has been ordinarily resident in Naturalisation as The Gambia for a continuous period of not less than acitizen fifteen years and who satisfies the conditions set out in subsection (2) may apply, in such manner as may be prescribed by or under an Act of the National Assembly, to be naturalised as a citizen of The Gambia.

-(2) The conditions referred to in subsection (1) are that the applicant-

-(a) is of full age and capacity;

-(c) has clearly shown that, if naturalised, he or she intends to continue permanently to reside in The Gambia;
+- 1. Any person who has been ordinarily resident in The Gambia for a continuous period of not less than fifteen years and who satisfies the conditions set out in subsection (2) may apply, in such manner as may be prescribed by or under an Act of the National Assembly, to be naturalised as a citizen of The Gambia. - 2.
+The conditions referred to in subsection (1) are that the applicant - a. is of full age and capacity; - b. is of good character; - c. has clearly shown that, if naturalised, he or she intends to continue permanently to reside in The Gambia; - d. is capable of supporting himself or herself and his or her dependants.